bwsoftinc/ServiceNow/README.md

 After reading the question it can be quickly determined this is a graph structure.
 In each Node of the graph/tree structure there is a linked list of pointers to nodes which are the node's neighbors in up to 8 directions if they exist in the tabular layout.

 Based on the requirements a Node within the graph will also need to keep track of when it has been visited and the value of the node.
 As well, the start and end nodes must be defined in the graph so that the graph can be traversed.
-This was left up to the implementation; instead of always starting at top left and ending in bottom right, the the start and end nodes are selectible by the graph adapter.
+This was left up to the implementation; instead of always starting at top left and ending in bottom right, the the start and end nodes are selectible by the graph adapter implementation.

-The necessary algorithm becomes an implementation of Longest Path in a Directed Acyclic Graph nd again took I the oporunity to implement some design patterns, in an adpater pattern to turn a Grid into a Graph, that is also proxy pattern to defer building the graph structure until requested, and also to cache that build Graph within the adapter.
+The necessary algorithm becomes an implementation of Longest Path in a Directed Acyclic Graph and again took I the opportunity to implement some design patterns, in an adpater pattern to turn a Grid into a Graph, that is also proxy pattern to defer building the graph structure until requested, and also to cache that build Graph within the adapter.

 ## Original Questions